Alphabetical Plant Listing

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society

 • A sun to part shade lover, this plant is easily grown in moist, acidic, humusywell-drained soils.
-This Azalea species is tolerant of wet soils, including those with poor drainage.
+This Azalea species tolerates wet soils, including those with poor drainage.
 While periodic flooding is tolerated, it cannot remain permanently underwater.
 Prefers a sun-dappled shade or high open part shade.
 Foliage may scorch in full sun unless soils are kept uniformly moist.
 Plant shallowly in a location protected from strong winter winds.
 Protect from frost to prevent damage to flowers.
 Mulch annually with leaf mold to retain moisture, control weeds, and cool the soil.

 • Perfect for shrub borders or mixed borders and shade gardens.
 Excellent cut flower too!

-• Attracts butterflies, hummingbirds, and birds
+• Attracts butterflies, hummingbirds, and birds.

 • Removing spent flowers promotes new growth.